bswinnerton/babblings-php/readme.md

 ### Installation ###

 babblings runs on a preconfigured [CodeIgniter] stack.
-The only requirements are a working PHP & database instance.
+The requirements are as follows:

+* PHP
+* [My]SQL
+* ImageMagick

 Various parameters are required to get a working environment.
-Be sure to define the following parameters:
+Be sure to define the following:

 __application/config/config.php:__